Do I Qualify?

 - Your disability has lasted or is expected to last for at least one year or to result in death.

-To decide whether or not you’re disabled, Social Security uses a confusing process.
+To decide whether or not you’re disabled, Social Security uses a complex process.
 Nash Disability Law offers you 5 practical pointers to keep in mind while you’re going through the disability process.
 We here to help you at any stage of your claim.

 Does my medical condition qualify me for benefits?